 - Always when moving the loaded gantry, keep load as close to the floor as possible and positioned in the center of the I-beam.

-- Always push simultaneously on both gantry legs when moving the loaded gantry.
+- Always when moving loaded gantry push/pull simultaneously on both gantry legs.
 Not on the load.